by Hardy MerrimanSeptember 07, 2017

 These are just some of the ways in which support can be given.
 Notably, all of these options can be done fairly indirectly so that they create an enabling environment for movements, rather than directly supporting (and possibly disrupting) a particular movement.

-Doing so will require a holistic approach.
-In the field of nonviolent civil resistance, there is no substitute for sustained, multi-faceted support for education, stretching over months and years, recognizing the primacy of grassroots activists and organizers, and enabling their learning and practice in the field.
+Supporting nonviolent civil resistance capacity is best undertaken as a long-term commitment.
+There is no substitute for multi-faceted support for education, stretching over months and years, recognizing the primacy of grassroots activists and organizers, and enabling their learning and practice in the field.
 To support this capacity is an inherent good.
-We don’t know exactly when or how an abusive power will rise, but we know that investing in civil resistance creates a malleable force that can be applied to defend against, deter, and correct threats that, sooner or later, afflict most societies.
+We don’t know exactly when or how an abusive power will rise, but we know that investing in knowledge sharing about civil resistance creates a malleable force that can be applied to defend against, deter, and correct threats that, sooner or later, afflict most societies.

 The next set of countries facing authoritarian pressure are already out there, and others that are already facing such pressure need attention to help turn the tide as well.
 Insurance represents a potential that protects against a variety of threats, and helps restore and heal after a loss.
 An organized and empowered citizenry who know how to create powerful nonviolent pressure against unaccountable rule can do the same in their own country.